Our next meeting is Wed. Feb. 8, 2023

 The workshop included a spirited question-and-answer session as well as closing commentary on candidness as both a candidate and a subsequent public officeholder.
 In closing discussion, the need to maintain voter contact after the election also emerged as a vital aspect of politics in Delaware.

-PHOTO: How to Run for Public Office candidate training in-person attendees shown are (l-r) Leslie Ledogar, 14th RD Democratic Committee chair; Jane Hovington, Sussex County Democratic Party chair; Kerri Evelyn Harris, National Democratic Committee member; and Michael Payam, Sussex County Democratic Committee vice chair.
+PHOTO: How to Run for Public Office candidate training in-person attendees shown are (l-r) Leslie Ledogar, then 14th RD Democratic Committee chair; Jane Hovington, Sussex County Democratic Party chair; Kerri Evelyn Harris, National Democratic Committee member; and Michael Payam, Sussex County Democratic Committee vice chair.

 I hope that you and yours are doing well.
 The New Year is well underway, and I want to reach out with a few important updates from our district and the legislature.
 As always, I am mindful of the pandemic’s impact on our state.
 To remain informed, please visit or call to for the most up to date information on the pandemic, testing sites, vaccine information, and more. https://coronavirus.delaware.gov/and https://coronavirus.delaware.gov/vaccine/or the hotline 1-833-643-1715.